 Modern workers have more expectations these days.
 It isn’t a bad thing, it is a sign of the changing times and the advancement of progressive attitudes.

 It is natural for a business and industries as a whole to adapt and change over time.
 To put it briefly, workers have more demand for themselves, which gives them more choice in where they want to work.
-As such, you will need to consider ways to attend to these needs and help your business become a welcoming place for the modern worker.
+As such, you will need to consider ways to attend to these needs and help your business become a welcoming place for the modern worker and help you in hiring the right person.
 Take a look at this article to learn more.